amazing-jay/active_facet/ROADMAP.md

-# Wishlist Items

 ## Abstraction

 ### Non-AR resources
-#### Extend the project to work with non-AR resource classes by refactoring extensions and serializer lookups
+Extend the project to work with non-AR resource classes by refactoring extensions and serializer lookups

 ## Performance

 ### Dynamic Code Generation
-#### Eliminate conditional logic that occurs during serialization by generating methods which perform the serialization given a specific facet, e.g.
+Eliminate conditional logic that occurs during serialization by generating methods which perform the serialization given a specific facet, e.g.

 ```ruby
 class Serializer::V2::DynamicSerializer2523